DavesRepair.com

 The standard Whirlpool - built top loaders, called ‘direct-drives’, use no belt at all, as you probably figured out from the name.

 They use a rubber and plastic ‘coupler’ instead.
 This has been a weakness on these otherwise fine washers.
-But now, after 4 or 5 revisions of this part, they’ve hit upon a pretty reliable design, the ‘triangular’ version, part #285753 (You'll find replacement instructions here)
+But now, after 4 or 5 revisions of this part, they’ve hit upon a pretty reliable design, the ‘triangular’ version, part #285753 (links to Ebay).
+You'll find replacement instructions here)

 2) And from the ‘Handiest Tools Dept: The 'Snap-Around' Ammeter: